 When a family is not in compliance with Employment Services or not cooperating with child support enforcement, their DWP case closes.
-If a family’s DWP case closes, assess the family’s eligibility for Transition Year (TY).
-If the family received DWP for three of the last six months, the family is eligible for TY.
-The family does not need to meet minimum activity requirements.
-See Chapter 126.96.36.199 (TY authorized activities).
+If a family’s DWP case closes, assess the family’s eligibility for Transition Year (TY):

 During the 12-month eligibility period, eligibility continues for families in non-cooperation with child support until their redetermination.
 The family must cooperate with child support at redetermination to continue receiving child care assistance.
 See Chapter 4.6.6 (Authorized activities outside an Employment Plan).

 Minnesota Statutes 256J.95